UTDNebula/planner/README.md

 npm run dev
 ```

-This will launch generate the DB schema, seed the DB and run a local development server on [`localhost:3000`](https://localhost:3000) by default.
+This will generate the DB schema, seed the DB and run a local development server on [`localhost:3000`](https://localhost:3000) by default.

 Check out this [blog](https://btt.skgr.xyz/blog/nebula-planner-tech-stack) to learn about the stack we are using and a basic overview of the codebase.